kriithikSS/TriggerPay/README.md

    - **Worker Login:** Click "Worker Access" from the landing page.
 Select "Existing" and enter `001`, `002`, or `003` to view populated worker dashboards.
 Alternatively, select "New" to experience the AI Risk Onboarding flow.
    - **Admin Login:** Click "Admin Demo" directly from the landing page to access the powerful Disruption Nerve Center, Claims Queue, and Fraud Detection dashboards.

+## Conversational AI Assistant

+To further simplify user interaction, TriggerPay includes a built-in **conversational AI assistant** designed specifically for gig workers.

+Instead of navigating complex menus, users can interact naturally to:
+- Check active coverage and weekly premium
+- Understand recent payouts
+- Get clarification on disruption triggers
+- Raise support queries or fallback claims

+The assistant acts as a lightweight interface layer over the system, making the platform more accessible, especially for users who prefer quick, conversational interactions over traditional UI flows.

+### Why it matters
+Gig workers operate under time pressure and cannot afford to navigate complex interfaces.
+The conversational assistant reduces friction by enabling **fast, intuitive access to critical information**.

+### Example Interaction
+User: "Was there any payout today?"
+Bot: "Yes, a payout of ₹320 was processed due to heavy rainfall in your area."

+User: "Am I covered this week?"
+Bot: "Your policy is active with a weekly premium of ₹49."
+This feature enhances usability while aligning with our goal of making income protection **simple, instant, and user-friendly**.

 ## 💡 The "Why" for Guidewire Devtrails

 Gig workers are highly vulnerable to localized climate & socio-economic disruptions.
 Traditional insurance products are too expensive, require immense paperwork, and take weeks to process a simple ₹500 payout.